-This Masters programme is primarily about research, and so successful graduates may move on into PhD research.
-Other graduates from our MSc in Disability Studies are often already in employment in the disability sector, and use their qualification to gain advancement or change in their own organisation or position.
-For instance, social care managers or self-advocacy group coordinators have become active in carrying out research with the disabled people for whom they work.
+This programme is primarily about research, which means successful graduates often move on to PhD research.
+Some graduates are already employed in the disability sector, and use their qualification to progress their career or makes changes in their own organisation.
+For example, social care managers or self-advocacy group coordinators have gone on to carry out research with the disabled people their organisation works with.

 Find out more about becoming a student at Bristol, and the support we offer to international students.